 Yet none of that really matters, for even the non-standard sense of ‘atheism’ does nothing to neutralize evidentialism’s demand for evidence.
 As we saw, evidentialism applies to all ‘doxastic’ attitudes toward a proposition P: believing P, believing not-P, suspending judgment about P, etc. Therefore evidentialism says, with respect to the proposition God exists, that any attitude toward it will be rational or justified if and only if it fits one’s evidence.
 Now it is true that if one had no position whatever regarding the proposition God exists (perhaps because one has never entertained the thought), no evidence would be required for that non-position.
 But the New Atheists all believe that (probably) no God or other divine reality exists.
 And that belief must be evidence-based if it is to be rationally held, according to evidentialism.
 So insisting that atheism isn’t a belief doesn’t help.

 Mere absence of belief is not a position.
-Atheism is, it is a chosen position.
+It’s a passive psychological state.
+Atheism is position, it is a chosen position, not the natural one.
 Atheism, as denial of reality, is a form of insanity, therefore it is doubtful we will ever cease having to deal with atheist nonsense.
 Will we ever see the end of this blatant insanity?